MuratovAS/icesugar-z80/README.md

 As well as full automation of assembly and testing.
 More detailed documentation on usage in the [FPGACode-ide](https://github.com/MuratovAS/FPGACode-ide).

-This project is based on the developments of [iceZ0mb1e](https://github.com/abnoname/iceZ0mb1e)
+This project is based on the developments of [iceZ0mb1e](https://github.com/abnoname/iceZ0mb1e) and [tv80](https://github.com/hutch31/tv80)

+Distinctive Features:
+ - DMA
+ - IRQ
+ - New version tv80
+ - Clean test project
+ - Embedded toolchain

 ## Usage